jax-ml/jax/docs/jep/10657-sequencing-effects.md

 ## Adding compiler tokens

-When we lower Python code to HLO or MHLO we need to create a token at the start of the computation and ensure they are available when we have side-effecting computations that need to be ordered.
+When we lower Python code to HLO or StableHLO we need to create a token at the start of the computation and ensure they are available when we have side-effecting computations that need to be ordered.
 The side-effecting computations will take the token as input and return it as an output.